 - Having customer service respond proactively to complaints

-- Creating quizzes to sort contacts into buyer personas based on their answers
+- Creating quizzes that sort contacts into buyer personas based on their answers

-- Displaying different images or messages to women and men
+- Displaying different images and/or messages to women and men

 According to a survey from Accenture, 91% of consumers are more likely to shop with brands who recognize, remember, and provide relevant offers and recommendations1.
 More troubling is the stat from SmarterHQ that 47% of consumers check Amazon if the brand they’re shopping with doesn’t provide relevant product recommendations2.
 If your goal is to sell products direct-to-consumers, you’ll need to leverage CRM data to keep customers on your site.

 What about privacy?